farsanasakkeer/Vehicle-Accident-Alert-System/README.md

   - **Blinking every 2 seconds**: GPRS data connection is active.
   - **Blinking every 3 seconds**: Connected to the network, ready to send/receive SMS and calls.

+Note :  **SIM Compatibility**: Use a **Du SIM** for better results in the UAE.

 ### Neo-6M GPS Module

 - **GPS**: Uses 31 satellites orbiting Earth for location and date/time transmission.
 - **LED Indicator**:
   - **No blinking**: Searching for satellites.
   - **Blinking every 1 second**: Position is fixed, connected to the satellite.
+GPS systems, such as the Neo-6M, generally require a clear line of sight to the sky in order to establish a reliable connection with satellites.
+In indoor or enclosed areas, the GPS module might struggle to get a fix on its location.
+This is a known limitation of GPS technology.

 ### ADXL-335 Sensor